 The settings table is a generic (key TEXT PRIMARY KEY, value TEXT) KV.
 Bools are stored as "true"/"false" strings; ints as decimal strings. api.Service has helpers (boolSetting, intSetting, boolSettingDefault) that paper over presence semantics so a fresh DB returns the right defaults.

-Torrent records carry both the magnet (if added by magnet) and the metainfo blob (if added by file).
-RestoreOnStartup re-adds every persisted torrent in either form on launch — the engine resumes from on-disk pieces if they’re still there, or flags FilesMissing and pauses the torrent if the user deleted the data between sessions.
+Torrent records carry both the magnet (if added by magnet) and the metainfo blob (if added by file), plus per-torrent state: queue position, force-start flag, paused flag, sequential-download flag, per-torrent down/up rate limits (bytes/sec), seed-policy JSON, seeding-started-at timestamp, category id, and user-added trackers (via a separate torrent_trackers join).
+RestoreOnStartup re-adds every persisted torrent on launch and re-applies the per-torrent overrides: the engine resumes from on-disk pieces if they’re still there (using the fast-resume bitmap if available; full re-hash otherwise), or flags FilesMissing and pauses the torrent if the user deleted the data between sessions.

 Frontend transport